-The openHMC controller was verified in simulation using multiple verification environments, including the Micron HMC Bus Functional Model (BFM).
-Additionally, it was successfully implemented and tested with the configurations listed in Table 5.1.
-The Xilinx Vivado Design Suite 2014.3.1 was used as implementation tool.
-All runs were performed with the configuration parameters set as listed in Table 5.2.
+The openHMC controller was verified in real hardware and simulation including the CAG HMC verification environment as well as with the Micron HMC Bus Functional Model (BFM).
+Implementation runs with a proper floor-planning allows the openHMC controller to run with up to 392.5MHz at FPW=4 on a Xilinx Virtex 7 device.
+The Xilinx Vivado Design Suite 2015.2 was used as implementation tool.
+All runs were performed with the configuration parameters set as listed in Table 5.1 and default synthesis and implementation strategies.